PleaseStateTheNatureOfYourInquiry/101010-4ALL/PlayPausePlay-Rationale.md

 By fostering continuous dialogue about inclusivity and addressing the unique challenges faced by mid-career scientists, we can create a more supportive environment that values diverse experiences and backgrounds in science

+### Overarching Goal of the Session
+- we are starting a discussion on this topic;
+- we are aiming to collect opportunities that we don't know about;
+- we want to start an effort on:
+  - finding out who has or knows of similar experiences;
+  - starting a series on alternative career talks;
+  - exposing early career scientists to the subject;

 ### Personal Stories

 The EPSC splinter session will provide a space to share personal stories.

 ### Pausing is not strange